bmentges/brainiak_api/docs/source/services/instance/edit_instance.rst

 **Status 200**

-The instance was edited successfully, the response body is The new instance, as in :doc:`create_instance`
+The instance was edited successfully, the response body is the modified instance.

 **Status 400**